 “Saturday morning, the FIA arrive at the track very early and have another meeting, followed by a GPS test.
 I always watch the third practice session.
-Directly after qualifying, the countdown starts for the first GP2 race.
-The GP2 race on Saturday afternoon is pretty much the same as the Formula One race, just at a different time and with different cars.
+Directly after qualifying, the countdown starts for the first F2 race.
+The F2 race on Saturday afternoon is pretty much the same as the Formula 1 race, just at a different time and with different cars.
 Saturday evening, I tend not to stay up late, because I want to be fit for the all important race day.
 As of Saturday, I regularly look in on our weather service to get the latest updates.
-In the past years, heavy rains have increasingly made the deployment of myself and the safety car necessary, such as the downpour we saw last year on the new track in Korea.”
+In the past years, heavy rains have increasingly made the deployment of myself and the safety car necessary.”

 “On the big day, we arrive at the track even earlier.
 It is nice watching the circuit slowly come to life and feeling everyone get excited about the day ahead.
 The toughest part of the day for me begins right after the GPS test.
-After the second GP2 race, the Porsche Supercup takes place and at 1 pm, the showdown for the Formula One race begins.
+After the second F2 race, the Porsche Supercup takes place and at 1 pm, the showdown for the Formula 1 race begins.

 “At 1.55 pm, we leave the starting grid and park the car in the agreed parking position for the first lap.
 As soon as all cars have completed the first curve, Race Control tells us to move the safety car to the parking position for the rest of the race.
 During the race, I am constantly in the safety car, following the race on the monitor in my car and listening to the radio, which connects me to Race Control.
 Our mechanics also follow the radio from the pit lane.